jneander/data-structures-and-algorithms-in-typescript/src/glossary.md

 Access to a a known index of a given array is performed in constant time, O(1).

+## Balanced

+A tree is _perfectly_ balanced when the children of the root or any node have the same height.

+## Binary Search Tree

+A type of binary tree which maintains a specific order to all nodes, such that for any given node (including the root), all nodes at any level on one side precede the given node in order, while all nodes at any level on the other succeed the given node in order.

+## Binary Tree

+A tree in which each node can only have 0, 1, or 2 children.

+## Branching Factor

+The number of children within a tree.

+## Breadth-first Traversal

+In tree data structures, a breadth-first traversal visits the direct children of a node before visiting any indirect children (or children of the given node's children).

+## Depth-first Traversal

+In tree data structures, a depth-first traversal visits each node in a single branch, in sequence, before visiting any nodes on any other branches.

+## General Tree

+A tree with 0 or more children.

+## Height

+Height for a tree is defined as the longest path from the root to the most child node, a child which itself has no children.

+## Inorder Tree Traversal

+Inorder traversal of a tree is recursive, visiting the preceding children of a node, followed by the node, then the succeeding children of the node.
+This is a depth-first traversal.

+## Leaf

+A tree node which has no children.

 ## List

 A list is an abstract data structure which stores elements in linear order, but not necessarily in contiguous memory.
 Typically, each element in a list would have the same data type.
 But this may or may not be enforced by either the programming language's type system or the specific implementation of the list.

+## Postorder Tree Traversal

+Postorder traversal of a tree is recursive, visiting the preceding children of a node, followed by the succeeding children of the node, then the node.
+This is a depth-first traversal.

+## Preorder Tree Traversal

+Preorder traversal of a tree is recursive, visiting each node, followed by the preceding children of the node, then the succeeding children of the node.
+This is a depth-first traversal.

+## Root

+The most parent node in a tree.

 ## Search